g200kg/webaudio-controls/docs/index.md

 Component         | Description
 ------------------|------------
-webaudio-knob     | Rotating or some other frame-by-frame animation knob. webaudio-slider   | Vertical or Horizontal slider. webaudio-switch   | Toggle / Kick / Radio switches. webaudio-param    | Editable value display field that can auto-link to knobs or sliders. webaudio-keyboard | Mouse / Touch playable keyboard. multi-touch support.
+webaudio-knob     | Rotating or some other frame-by-frame animation knobs. webaudio-slider   | Vertical or Horizontal slidesrs. webaudio-switch   | Toggle / Kick / Radio switches. webaudio-param    | Editable value display field that can auto-link to knobs or sliders. webaudio-keyboard | Mouse / Touch playable keyboard. multi-touch support.